Control Enhancement Research of Suckermouth Armored Catfish

 - Sexual dimorphism in an invasive population of suckermouth armored catfish: Implications for management – The North American Journal of Fisheries Management, 2023

-- Assessing abundance, sex ratio, and space use by suckermouth armored catfish to enhance control efforts – Texas Parks & Wildlife Report, 2023 (publications in draft, available upon request)
+- Assessing abundance, sex ratio, and space use by suckermouth armored catfish to enhance control efforts – Texas Parks & Wildlife Department - Final Technical Report, 2023

 Project Lead